 Choose your battles carefully

 All children are different, some of them will be more prone to certain affinities, while others are attracted to other things.
 So, as a parent, do not focus your attention on dealing with small things, focus on those bigger changes.
 What is more important, the color of the shoes that your child wants to wear or what will he/she spends his/her free time on?

 Remember that relationships come before rules

 We live in a world full of rules, but before those is the relationship you have with your child.
 Your children are your priority in life, and their well-being is all that matters when disciplining them.

 One last thought

 Take time to forgive because before you realize it, your child will turn 18, and you will not be able to reach him/her the same way you could when he/she was a child.

 Therefore, my final advice is that you value these precious moments, that you always seek God’s guidance, get closer to your children, respect them, and make their decision-making power to count.
 But do it by preserving and imposing healthy limits that prepare him/her to live his/her life on his/her own in the not-too-distant future.

-Do you think it is possible to apply these seven principles?
+Is it possible to apply these seven principles?
 Do you think applying them will be difficult?
 Do you think that putting them into practice could improve your children’s behavior and your relationship with them?
-Share your opinions with us in the comments section of this post so way we can enrich our experiences as parents.
+Share your opinions with us in the comments section of this post so the way we can enrich our experiences as parents.
 God bless you.